sankar-ganesh/lru-js/README.md

 - Removes the least recently accessed node from the cache when limit exceeds

 - `length` returns the number of live nodes in the cache

+- Register for node key events and handle the application logic

 ## API